LVRallabandi/WearTex---Wearable-Textiles/README.md

 Procedure to create Sensor patches is under the folder Sensor patches

 ## Deployment
-Run the program and dump code into arduino using IDE. and connect circuit as shown in Project circuit.jpg
+Create the sensor patches.
+Test for the sensor patches values.
+Connect the patches and electronic parts as per the circuit.
+Dump the code into Arduino IDE and run.

 ## Authors